-List the school's webpage where the school's Family Engagement Plan is made publicly available.
+List the school's webpage\ where the school's Family Engagement Plan is made publicly available.
 (ESSA 1116(b-g))

-School Webpage School Advisory Council (SAC) Parent Teacher Association (PTA) Offer flexible parent meetings Provide multiple family events aligne

-Provide multiple family events aligned to SIP goals and PFEP

-Send regular communications to all families sharing action steps taken and progress towards SIP goals Provide surveys for parent input
+School Webpage School Advisory Council (SAC) Parent Teacher Association (PTA) Offer flexible parent meetings Provide multiple family events aligned to SIP goals and PFEP Send regular communications to all families sharing action steps taken and progress towards SIP goals Provide surveys for parent input

 Describe how the school plans to strengthen the academic program in the school, increase the amount and quality of learning time and help provide an enriched and accelerated curriculum.
-Include the Area of Focus if addressed in Part II of the SIP.
+Include the Area of Focus if addressed in Part III of the SIP.
 (ESSA 1114(b)(7)ii))